Starting Over at 40: A Roadmap from Zero to Hero

 • More confidence will improve your relationships.

-There’s a catch, though, you’re not going to get any of these benefits immediately, but starting now will get you all the benefits a year down the road.
+There’s a catch, though: you’re not going to get any of these benefits immediately, but starting now will get you all the benefits a year down the road.
 So try not to see it as a chore but as a game.
 Pick something that doesn’t make you miserable and keep doing it; daily is best.

 Make a Fresh Start

-There is always the option to make a completely fresh start, break free and create a brand new life for yourself.
+There is always the option to make a completely fresh start, break free, and create a brand new life for yourself.
 If you are 40 and have no partner, a job you hate, no job at all, and no real ties to where you are, why stay there?

 There are so many opportunities that you could be chasing in other countries.
-I have been living in Asia for 15 years now, my expenses are low, much lower than back home, and as a native English speaker, I get job offers all the time.
+I have been living in Asia for 15 years now.
+My expenses are low, much lower than back home, and as a native English speaker, I get job offers all the time.
 Teaching English is an ever-present opportunity out here, and it pays well compared to the price of living.
 But it’s not the only option:

 Final Thought